-This archipelago consists of 140 islands covering an area of 114 square miles (300 square km), with most of it declared a National Park – and with its natural beauty, numerous coves and crystal clear blue waters, it’s easy to see why.
+The Kornati islands are an archipelago consisting of 140 islands covering an area of 114 square miles (300 square km).
+Most of the islands are part of the Kornati National Park – and with its natural beauty, numerous coves and crystal clear blue waters, it’s easy to see why.

 There are no permanent residents of the islands and most of the area belongs to the people of Murter island who come to tend the olive groves, the vineyards and orchards.
-They have cottages there, in which they stay during the agricultural season.
+They have cottages on the Kornati islands in which they stay during the agricultural season.

 The islands are best visited on a day excursion from Zadar, Sibenik or Split.
 It is possible to stay in one of the cottages for a Robinson Crusoe type holiday in which you stay in a house with no electricity or running water – the ultimate in “getting away from it all”!
 A boat from Murter delivers you there and picks you up a week later.

 Getting to the Kornati islands